biao-c13/projectCompiler/README.md

 This language is an object-oriented extension of functional language:

 1)It is possible to declare classes and subclasses.
 2)Classes contain
     ** fields (declared in the class or inherited from the super-class) ** methods (explicitly declared in the class or inherited from the super-class).

-The compiler must include a type-checker that checks the correct use of types.

-  1) there is a void type, in addition to the class type.
+3) there is a void type, in addition to the class type.

-  2)define and implement the typing rules for all constructs, in particular for the conditional.
+The compiler must include a type-checker that checks the correct use of types. define and implement the typing rules for all constructs, in particular for the conditional.

 The compiler must generate code for a virtual executor called SVM (stack virtual machine) whose syntax is defined in the SVM.g file.